trek-view/basecamp/_posts/2022-01-21-turn-360-photos-into-360-video-adobe-premiere.md

 ---
 date: 2022-01-21
-title: "How to Create a 360 Video from a Timelapse of 360 Images (using Adobe Premiere Pro)"
+title: "How to Create a 360 Video Timelapse from a Sequence of 360 Images (using Adobe Premiere Pro)"
 description: "A less technical way to create timelapse videos with spherical metadata.
 No command line in sight (but you will need a Premiere subscription)."
 categories: guides
 tags: [GoPro, MAX, Adobe, timelapse]